ConfigHubPub/Docs/documentation/pages/schema/info.rst

 *Client-Token*

    Client token identifies a specific repository.
 This field is not required if the account and repository are specified as part of the URL.

 *Repository-Date*

+   ISO 8601 date format (UTC) ``YYYY-MM-DDTHH:MM:SSZ`` lets you specify a point in time for which to pull repository information.
+If not specified, latest information is returned.

+*Tag*

+   Name of the defined tag.
+Returned information is for a point in time as specified by the tag.
+If both Tag and *Repository-Date* headers are specified, Repository-Date is only used if the tag is no longer available.

+*Client-Version*

+   Version of the client API.
+If not specified, ConfigHub assumes the latest version.
+Even through this is not a required parameter, you are encouraged to specify a version.

+*Files*

+   Boolean flag to indicate if all files should be returned.
+If *Files-Glob* header is specified, this flag is ignored and treated true by default.

+*Files-Glob*

+   Enables glob expressions while searching for files over their path and name.

+*Context-Elements*

+   Boolean flag to indicate if all context elements should be returned.
+If *Context-Labels* header is specified, this flag is ignored and treated true by default.

+*Context-Labels*

+   Limit context elements returned by the list of context labels.
+Comma delimited list of context labels.

+*Pretty*

+   If value is ``true``, returned JSON is 'pretty' - formatted.